ljeee/PruebaSQL/README.md

 Backend: Node.js, Express

 4. Explanation of Normalization

 Database normalization is the process of organizing data to reduce redundancy and improve integrity.
 This system uses a normalized relational model:

-Data is separated into multiple tables based on different entities (for example, users, items, orders).
+Data is separated into multiple tables based on different entities

 Each table has a primary key and foreign keys to create relationships.